dixiwang819/adjoint-based-sampling/README.md

 # adjoint-based sampling method

 This repository contains PyTorch experiments for **adjoint-based sampling methods** based on the work *Analyzing Training Dynamics of Transformers through Data-Driven Nonlocal Mean Field Control*.
-The goal is to study how adjoint information can be used to guide sampling dynamics and to provide clean, reproducible experiments on low-dimensional target distributions.
+The goal is to study how the backward adjoint information can be used to guide sampling dynamics and to provide clean, reproducible experiments on low-dimensional target distributions.

 The project is motivated by the connection between generative modeling, controlled particle dynamics, and adjoint-based optimality conditions.
 In particular, it focuses on learning transport dynamics that move samples from a simple initial distribution toward a target distribution while analyzing the corresponding forward trajectories and backward adjoint variables.